yagutaro/dsc-generating-data-hbs-ds-060120/README.md

  ## `make_regression()`

-This function allows you to create datasets which can be used to test regression algorithms for linear regression.
+This function allows you to create datasets that can be used to test regression algorithms for linear regression.
 Regression can be performed with a number of algorithms ranging from least squares to more advanced deep networks.
-We can create datasets by setting number of samples, number of input features, level of noise, and much more.
+We can create datasets by setting the number of samples, number of input features, level of noise, and much more.
 Here is how we import this function:

 ```python
 from sklearn.datasets import make_regression